oneofff/In-Order-To-Taste-Good/README.md

 ## How it Works

 The application uses a layered structure:
-The application uses a layered structure, similar to the "The Balancing Act" application:

 UI Layer `com.pluralsight.ui`: Handles console input and output, displaying menus, prompting for user input, and displaying formatted data.
 Key menu screens include `HomeScreenMenu`, `OrderScreenMenu`, and `AddSandwichScreenMenu`.